 Research shows that women and minorities are disproportionately underrepresented in STEM fields, making it more important than ever to expand outreach efforts in early STEM education.
 For the 2016 STEM Challenge cycle, we worked closely with local organizations and outreach partners to connect directly with students from often underrepresented populations.

-- We facilitated learning experiences for youth in rural areas and places with limited Internet connectivity thanks to assistance from the Cook Inlet Tribal Council and the Anchorage Public Library in Alaska; HIVE Chattanooga, Chattanooga Public Library, the Creative Discovery Museum, and the Hunter Museum of American Art in Tennessee; the University of North Georgia and Mote Ed LLC in Dahlonega, Georgia; and other organizations.
+- We facilitated learning experiences with options we’ve seen like this data sim card for youth in rural areas and places with limited Internet connectivity thanks to assistance from the Cook Inlet Tribal Council and the Anchorage Public Library in Alaska; HIVE Chattanooga, Chattanooga Public Library, the Creative Discovery Museum, and the Hunter Museum of American Art in Tennessee; the University of North Georgia and Mote Ed LLC in Dahlonega, Georgia; and other organizations.

 - Our partnership with the EMP Museum in Seattle yielded two filled-to-capacity family workshops as part of their homeschool day programing.
 The workshops featured a tour of the Indie Game Revolution exhibit and a question-and-answer session with game design professionals from Her Interactive.